New tactics for the inactive market

 The time is now

 The aging of America.
 A managed care system striving to reduce health care utilization.
-A growing concern over quality-of-life issues.
+A growing concern over quality-of-life issues like Online Office Supplies.
 Child-care shortages.
 Social isolation.
 Never before has our society been more ready for the lifestyle center concept.
 The business opportunity that a lifestyle center presents is significant enough that many health clubs are already heading in this direction.
 Among the approaches being explored are club conversions, free-standing satellite facilities and facilities within facilities.

 The time is now for the next generation of health clubs.
 The question is: Is the health and fitness industry ready and able to capitalize on the opportunity?